 Gastritis occurs when your stomach lining becomes inflamed (swollen and red).
 It can last for a short time then go away, or it can last a long time.

 Gastritis has several causes, including infection.
-Treatment of will depend on the cause.
+Treatment will depend on the cause.

-You can ease the symptoms of gastritis by eating and drinking in ways that don’t annoy your stomach, and by medications.
+Sometimes the symptoms of gastritis can be eased by eating and drinking in ways that don’t irritate your stomach.